amolenk/dapr-hands-on/Assignment02/step-by-step.md

    dotnet run
    ```

 You should see similar logging as before when you ran the application.

+## Step 4: Use dapr observability

 So how can you check whether or not the call to the Government service is handled by dapr?
 Well, dapr has some observability built in.
 You can look at dapr traffic using Zipkin:

 1. Open a browser and go the this url: [http://localhost:9411/zipkin](http://localhost:9411/zipkin).
 2. Click the spyglass icon in the top right of the screen to search for traces.